xli07/PolicySIR/README.md

 # PolicySIR
-This project contains all the code for the paper **Optimal policy for control of epidemics]{Optimal policy for control of epidemics with constrained time intervals and region-based interactions**.
+This project contains all the code for the paper **Optimal policy for control of epidemics with constrained time intervals and region-based interactions**.

 ## Data